maxbolgarin/gitbasher/README.md

 ## How to start

-Just [install](Installation) gitbasher and use it in any git repository - just run `gitb` in the terminal.
+Just [install](#installation) gitbasher and use it in any git repository - run `gitb` in the terminal.
 It requires bash version 4 or higher and set remote in the repository.

 Usage `gitb <command> <mode>`